Discord-Oxygen/Discord-Console-hacks/README.md

 ## Changing Password

-Changes the password of the account thats currently logged in.
+Changes the password of the account thats currently logged in.<br>
 Only use this on your own account!
 Stealing accounts is a crime in most countries.
 <details>
   <summary>Expand</summary>